realkiwitae/Galaga/Notes.md

 # TASKS
-2. Rules:
-    1. Win: (you may choose one) achieve N score or kill  M enemies.
-WIP
 5. Bonus:
     1. Enemies may drop item, Player's ship can equip it to enhance gun, such as multi-bullets in one shot, or faster shooting.
 TODO